letssharepie/euroj/README.md

 # euroj
-A application where you can store your previous eurojackpot rows.
+An application where you can store your previous eurojackpot rows.